-We had no open derivative contracts at January 1, 2001.
-During 2003, 2002 and 2001, we entered into both cash flow and fair value hedges that qualify for hedge accounting under SFAS No. 133 treatment.
+During 2004 and 2003, we entered into both cash flow and fair value hedges that qualify for hedge accounting under SFAS No. 133.
 Changes in the fair value of a derivative designated as a cash flow hedge are recorded in accumulated other comprehensive income for the portion of the change in value of the derivative that is effective.
 The ineffective portion of the derivative is recorded in earnings in the current period.
-Classification in the income statement of the ineffective portion is based on the income classification of the item being hedged.
+Classification in the combined income statement of the ineffective portion is based on the income classification of the item being hedged.
 At the date of the hedged transaction, we reclassify the gains or losses resulting from the sale, maturity, extinguishment or termination of derivative instruments designated as hedges from accumulated other comprehensive income to operating income in our combined statements of operations.
 For fair value hedges, changes in the fair value of the derivative and changes in the fair value of the related asset or liability associated with the hedged risk are recorded in our current period earnings, generally as a component of operating revenues in the case of a sale, or as a component of the cost of natural gas and other products in the case of a purchase.
 We classify cash inflows and outflows associated with the settlement of our derivative transactions as cash flows from operating activities in our combined statements of cash flows.

 We may also purchase and sell instruments to economically hedge price fluctuations in the commodity markets.
-These instruments are not documented as hedges due to their short-term nature, or do not qualify under the provisions of SFAS No. 133 for hedge accounting due to the terms in the instruments.
+These instruments are not documented as hedges due to their short-term nature, or do not qualify under the provisions of SFAS No. 133 for hedge accounting due to the terms of the instruments.
 Where such derivatives do not qualify, or are not documented as a hedge, changes in their fair value are recorded in earnings in the current period.